VladimirKalachikhin/Galadriel-cache/README.md

 ## clearCache
 Use in cli _clearCache.php mapname_ to *mapname* or _clearCache.php_ to all maps to remove from cache unwanted files, listed in $trash.
 This is maybe blank tiles or .tne files from SAS.Planet.
 Use in cli _clearCache.php mapname fresh_ to *mapname* or _clearCache.php fresh_ to all maps to remove from cache expired tiles.

+## checkSources
+The checkSources.php is cli utility for check map source viability.
+If maps definition file include special tile info - checkSources.php reads this tile from source and compare loaded with stored.
+The result is logged.
+Use cron to run it periodically.

 ## Coverage
 GaladrielCache supports calculate coverage feature.
 To get the transparent tile with cover map add '_COVER' to map name.
 This return current_zoom+8 zoom level coverage.
 It is clear that every pixel of this tile indicate one tile +8 zoom level.